nufeb/NUFEB-2/docs/source/fix_growth_monod.rst

   m'= m + \mu \Delta t

-The specific growth rate :math:`\mu` is calcualted based on the Monod equation:
+The specific growth rate :math:`\mu` is calculated based on the Monod equation:

 .. math::